sushmitha1896/pupilbio/README.md

-******Bioinformatics Assignment for PupilBio Selection*****
+******Bioinformatics Assignment for Selection*****

-Welcome to my bioinformatics assignment submission for the selection process at PupilBio.
+Welcome to my bioinformatics assignment submission for the selection process.
 This project demonstrates my skills and expertise in bioinformatics, including data analysis, variant calling, and genomic visualization.

 *********Project Overview************
 This assignment involves analyzing genomic data to identify somatic mutations and perform various downstream analysis.
 The primary steps include: